Expressive Conduct Policy

-Purpose & authority
+Purpose and authority

 One of the ways that Portland Community College (“PCC” or “College”) fulfills its mission is in maintaining an environment that enables the free exchange of ideas without regard to the viewpoint expressed, yet ensures that the educational environment for delivering accessible, quality education is preserved for the students and communities we serve.

 Authority to regulate access to its property is provided to PCC by ORS 341.290 and affirmed through Board Policy B601 – Use of District Facilities and Equipment.
-In exercising its authority, PCC seeks to avoid regulating content of expressive conduct at applicable sites.
-PCC seeks to regulate only time, place, and/or manner of expressive conduct in order to maintain its ability to carry out its educational mission without interruption and to ensure safety on sites under its authority.
+In exercising its authority, PCC seeks to avoid regulating the content of expressive conduct at applicable sites.
+PCC seeks to regulate only time, place, and/or manner of expressive conduct to maintain its ability to carry out its educational mission without interruption and to ensure safety on sites under its authority.

 This college policy-level document is intended to specify the criteria that PCC will apply in exercising this authority.